 This is an electric pump that has a closed system, so it doesn’t let any air flow between the pumped and the tubing, which helps protect from bacteria.
 It’s also customizable to find your best settings.
-It’s quiet, comfortable and it gives a pretty good supply.
+It’s quiet, comfortable and produces a pretty good supply.
 And it’s cute.
-It looks like an 80s tape cassette player.
+It looks like an ’80s tape cassette player.

 Freemie Liberty lets you pump hands-free with your shirt on, without having to be attached to a plug.
 The pump clips on to your waistband and lets you multitask while you pump.
 They advertise that you can even pump while you’re sleeping, which is not something we have tried.
-YET.
-NOTE: You can’t put the cups in the dishwasher and it’s hard to tell when the cups are filling up.
+Yet.
+Note: You can’t put the cups in the dishwasher.
+One other negtive is that it’s hard to tell when the cups are filling up.